opencog/learn/README-Natural.md

     See `man byobu` for details.

-* **11.1)** (*Natural Language pipeline only*)
-    The `pair-submit-en.sh` script starts the process of observing text for pair-counting.
-It looks for files in the `beta-pages` directory, performs sentence-splitting (ss) on each, and then passes these to the pair-counting scripts.

-    Make a copy of this file, and edit it to change the location of your text files (if not using the default `beta-pages`) and to change the port number (if not using the default 17005 for English).
-For convenience, there are other files `pair-submit-??.sh`, set up for other languages, using alternative default port numbers.

-    Run `pair-submit-en.sh` in one of the byobu terminals.

-* **11.2)** (*Fake Language pipeline only*)
-    The `pair-submit-fake.sh` script starts the process of observing text for pair-counting.
+* **13)** Processing.
+    Change directory to (your private copy of) the `run/2-word-pairs` directory, and start tmux/byobu by running `run-shells.sh`.

+    If all went well, you should find that the cogserver is running in the `cogsrv` tmux terminal.
+It should be sitting at the guile prompt.

+    Change to the `submit` tmux terminal, and start text processing by running the `./pair-submit.sh`.

+    Depending on the size of the corpus, pair counting can take an hour or two, up to days or weeks.
+It runs at about 5-30 sentences per second, depending on the length of the sentence (and, of course, the CPU speed, the disk speed, and the database configuration.)

+    At this time, it is not known how big a sample should be taken to get accurate results.
+It seems like a few days of processing for natural langauge (English) seems to be OK, while a few weeks is better.
+Too-large a sample will slow down some of the later stages, however, and the databases might get unmanagebly large.
+    Experimentation is needed.

-* **12)** Pair-counting can take days or weeks.
-The `pair-submit-*.sh` will run until all of the text files have been processed, or until it is interrupted.
+    The `pair-submit.sh` script will run until all of the text files have been processed, or until it is interrupted.
 If it is interrupted, it can be restarted; it will resume with the previous unfinished text file.
-As text files are being processed, they are moved to the `split-articles` directory and then, to the `submitted-articles` directory.
-The input directory will gradually empty out, the `submitted-articles` directory will gradually fill up.
+As text files are being processed, they are moved to the `pair-split` directory (this is configurable) and then, to the `pair-submitted` directory (again, configurable).
+The input directory will gradually empty out, the `pair-submitted` directory will gradually fill up.
 Progress can be monitored by saying `find |wc`.

-    Although high-quality pair-counts require a minimum of several days of processing, a half-hour or so is sufficient for a trial run.
+    For a trial run, a half-hour or so is sufficient.
 Feel free to ctrl-C at this point, and move to the next step (covered in the section **Mutual Information** below.)

-    You may want to use the `renice.sh` script to lower the priority of the Postgres server.
-This will help make your system more responsive, if you are also doing other work on it.
-You would need to run this script as root (i.e. as `sudo renice.sh`).

-    You may want to empty out the `submitted-articles` directory upon completion.
-The files there are no longer needed (assuming you kept a copy of the originals).

 Notes:
 * Segmentation for Chinese.
-Currently, only some preliminary work has been done for word segmentation in Chinese.
-It is incomplete.
-In the meanwhile, if you want to just skip to the next step, you can use an off-the-shelf segmenter.
-Its got OK-but-not-great accuracy.
+There are two possibilities, here.
+One is to try to segment; the other is to ignore the problem, and try to learn the grammar on a hanzi-by-hanzi basis.
+In principle, the resulting grammar should be able to detect word boundaries by noting that intra-word MI is large, and inter-word MI is much lower.
+These experiments have not been run to conclusion.
+See the section 'Morphology' immediately below.

+  Alternately, you can try to use an off-the-shelf segmenter.
+This gives fair accuracy, but not really all that good.

   This can be done using jieba
       [https://github.com/fxsjy/jieba](https://github.com/fxsjy/jieba)